Dr. Tobias Baur

 - UMAP 2013 - Most Participative Demo Award

 - IDGEI 2013, FDG - Best Paper Award

 Talks / Keynotes

 - Programme Committee member: AAMAS-2021: 20th International Conference on Autonomous Agents and Multiagent Systems

 - Guest Editor: Multimodal Technologies and Interaction: Special Issue "Modeling Interaction with Virtual Characters"

-- PC: MRC 2020: Eleventh International Workshop Modelling and Reasoning in Context, Santiago de Compostela, Spain, June 8-12, 2020
+- Programme Committee member: MRC 2020: Eleventh International Workshop Modelling and Reasoning in Context, Santiago de Compostela, Spain, June 8-12, 2020

 NOVA is a tool for annotating and analyzing behaviours in social interactions.
 A main feature of NOVA is that it allows to employ a collaborative annotation database where annotation work can be split between multiple sides, but also between a human annotator and a machine by supporting human annotators with machine learning techniques already during the annotation task - A process we call Collaborative Machine Learning.

 NOVA allows framewise labeling for a precise coding experience, and value-continuous annotations for labeling e.g emotions or social attitudes.
 The interface is customizable and allows loading and labeling data of multiple persons.
 The Cooperative Machine Learning capabilities allow to train and evaluate machine learning models, such as Support Vector machines or Artificial neural networks directly from the interface with both, a session completion step, where a model is trained on the first minutes of an annotated sessions to predict the remaining session, and a session transfer step where a model is trained on multiple sessions to predict completly unknown data.
 With the help of human input the models can then be refined.
 NOVA further integrates eXplainable AI algorithms to give inisghts into a Machine Learning model’s inner workings.